FFMG/myoddweb.piger/monitor/api/python/Doc/library/logging.rst

    looking for handlers in this logger and its parents in the logger hierarchy.
    Returns ``True`` if a handler was found, else ``False``.
-The method stops searching up the hierarchy whenever a logger with the 'propagate' attribute set to False is found - that will be the last logger which is checked for the existence of handlers.
+The method stops searching up the hierarchy whenever a logger with the 'propagate' attribute set to false is found - that will be the last logger which is checked for the existence of handlers.

    .. versionadded:: 3.2